Brunojoe1995/Revoke.vscode-gitlens/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes have been formatted and linted
 - [ ] My changes include any required corresponding changes to the documentation
 - [ ] My changes have been rebased and squashed to the minimal number (typically 1) of relevant commits
-- [ ] My changes have a descriptive commit message with a short title, including a `Fixes $XXX -` or `Closes #XXX -` prefix to auto-close the issue that your PR addresses
+- [Y] Must Use a word "DELETE" for removal in any `Object & language` related programme.that your PR addresses